Majura Training Area

 The Majura Training Area (MTA) is a facility belonging to the Australian Department of Defence located to the east of Mount Majura in the Majura district in the Australian Capital Territory, Australia.
-The MTA is used primarily by the Australian Army for the conduct of field exercises and weapon qualification shoots.
+The MTA is operated by the Australian Army for the conduct of field exercises and weapon qualification shoots.
 The MTA is located near to the Royal Military College, Duntroon and the Australian Defence Force Academy and is frequently used by these training establishments.
 Accommodation and support on the range is through 'Camp Blake', which consists of headquarters buildings, Q-Store, Mess, Staff accommodation and amenities and trainee accommodation and amenities.

 The MTA contains a number of shooting ranges including the 600m Marksmanship Training Range (MTR), 25m Pistol range, Grenade range and multiple other ranges.
 Artillery ranges are also situated on the site and are designated as danger areas due to the risk of unexploded ordnance.

+History

+The decision to locate the Royal Military College Duntroon in the Australian Capital Territory, the then Federal Capital Territory, required the acquisition of land for the college and for field training areas.
+Initially the Duntroon Estate of Robert Campbell (Australian politician, born 1796) was leased by Defence on 7 November 1910.
+This only included the buildings and the approximately 350 acres (142 hectares) of land in the vicinity.
+The college was then opened on 25 Jun 1911.
+The whole of the Duntroon Estate was acquired by the Government in a larger acquisition of freehold (Freehold (law) land so that it could be converted to leasehold owned by the Commonwealth.
+In the Majura Valley, the Duntroon Estate was the largest land holding, but only included the south-western portion of the valley and only included a small area of the most southern parts of the current Majura Training Area.
+The remaining Freehold land in the Majura Valley was acquired by the Government in stages, being completed by approximately 1917.
+The majority of the land acquired by the Government was excess to Commonwealth requirements and was leased back to the community for farming purposes.

+Royal Military College, Duntroon Manoeuvre Area and Pialligo rifle range (Mount Ainslie)

+The lack of field training areas including a rifle range was noted in an initial report on the college.
+This was remedied with the construction of a classification rifle range on the southern slopes on Mount Ainslie to the west of and in approximate alignment withe the existing Mount Ainslie Drive.
+This range was opened on 14 Aug 1914 and was commonly referred to as the "Pialligo Range".
+A declaration was then made on 18 August 1915 to create the Royal Military College, Duntroon Manoeuvre Area/College Reserve of approximately 1600 acres (650 hectares) encompassing the rifle range and an area from: